garcane/Job-Applications-Data-Dashboard/README.md

    - Using ChatGPT to transform the text into a CSV format with predefined columns: `Company`, `Stage`, `Position`, `Applied`, `Date`, `Salary`, `Location`. using this prompt:
    -

 I have these text document which contain all the job applications I have applied for.
-They have mixed formats for example this "Coding Trainee Placement Programme:
+They have mixed formats for example this

 ```
 Coding Trainee Placement Programme